Asteroid impact prediction: Projecting into the future

 Once the initial orbit is known, the potential positions can be forecast years into the future and compared to the future position of Earth.
 If the distance between the asteroid and the centre of the Earth is less than Earth radius then a potential impact is predicted.
-To take account of the uncertainties in the orbit of the asteroid, several future projections are made (simulations).
-Each simulation has slightly different parameters within the range of the uncertainty.
+To take account of the uncertainties in the orbit of the asteroid, many future projections are made (simulations) with slightly different parameters within the range of the uncertainty.
 This allows a percentage chance of impact to be estimated.
 For example, if 1,000 simulations are carried out and 73 result in an impact, then the prediction would be a 7.3% chance of impact.

 NEODyS

 NEODyS (Near Earth Objects Dynamic Site) is a European Space Agency service that provides information on near Earth objects.
-It is based on a continually and (almost) automatically maintained database of near earth asteroid orbits.
+It is based on a continually and (almost) automatically maintained database of near Earth asteroid orbits.
 The site provides a number of services to the NEO community.
 The main service is an impact monitoring system (CLOMON2) of all near-Earth asteroids covering a period until the year 2100.

 The NEODyS website includes a Risk Page where all NEOs with probabilities of hitting the Earth greater than 10−11 from now until 2100 are shown in a risk list.
 In the table of the risk list the NEOs are divided into: